Father Francis Siler

-Summary of Sexual Abuse Allegations against Father Francis A. Siler:
+Summary of Sexual Abuse Allegations against Father Francis Siler:

-Records from the Diocese of Pittsburgh pertaining to Father Francis Siler revealed a reference made in a St. Bernadine Clinic report that “sexual problems with adolescents” had occurred in 1972, which caused Bishop Leonard to change Siler’s assignment.
+Father Francis Siler was ordained a priest in 1963, who served in the Diocese of Pittsburgh.
+According to media reports, Diocesan records revealed a reference made in a St. Bernadine Clinic report that Father Siler had “sexual problems with adolescents” in 1972.
+As a result, Bishop Leonard changed Siler’s assignment.

 In a 1985 memorandum written to Bishop Bevilacqua, a priest recounted that Frank Siler made a pass at a young boy whose father was a policeman.
 The irate father was about to take the matter to court, which necessitated the quick removal of Father Siler from the post.